RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 #### ⌛ Estimated time to complete this lab: 15 minutes
 #### 🎓 Level: 100 (Beginner)

-The following example prompts show how users can modify the output from a plugin skill using markdown.
-Large Language Models (LLMs) understand context and follow directions better when delimiters and markdown are used in prompts.
-While natural language works, it requires more explanation than most users want to provide.
-We can reduce output variance by giving detailed instructions and using markdown.
+The following example prompts demonstrate how users can modify the output from a plugin skill using markdown.
+Large Language Models (LLMs) interpret context and follow instructions more effectively when delimiters and markdown are included in prompts.
+Although natural language can be used, it often requires more detailed explanations than most users are willing to provide.
+By offering clear instructions and utilizing markdown, as covered in this module, you can reduce the likelihood of output variance.

 1. [Initial prompt](#initial-prompt)
 2. [Formating with AskGPT](#formating-with-askgpt)